reachlightspeed/lightspeed-site/src/site/blog/using-avif-images-today.md

 You can learn more about setting [Custom Headers in Netlify](https://docs.netlify.com/routing/headers/) by checking out their docs.

-## We're Excited!
+## We're Excited

-We are super excited about what kind of awesome new experinces can be made with the flexibility and performance gains of this new format!
+We are super excited about what kind of awesome new experinces can be made with the flexibility and performance gains of this new format